 Your content should be clear, relevant, informative, and valuable.
 If people can’t find what they’re looking for, they’ll leave.

-Make sure your pages are easy to read and digest by using short paragraphs, clear headlines, and helpful images.
+Make sure your pages are easy to read and digest by using short paragraphs, clear headlines, helpful images, and the bucket brigade technique.
 Prefer a font that is simple and written in active form.

 Use the inverted pyramid style, starting with the most important information first and then going into less important details.
 This content structure also helps with voice search optimization.